Can Dogs Eat Cooked Mushrooms? Facts, Benefits, And 3 Recipes

 Toxic wild mushrooms - dogs

 Do not allow your dog to eat wild mushrooms, even if you think they are non-toxic.
-It can be easy to make mistakes in identification and just eating raw mushrooms alone can be hard on your doggie’s tummy.
+It can be easy to make mistakes in identification, and just eating raw mushrooms alone can be hard on your doggie’s tummy.

 What To Do if Your Dog Eats a Wild Mushroom

-Your veterinarian may suggest you call the Pet Poison Control Hotline: 800-213-6680.
-If possible, try to find some pieces of the mushroom that your pet ate, and have them ready in a baggie should your vet or poison control want to see them.
-Photographing the area where the mushrooms were found can also be helpful.
-If your pet vomits, collect it in a plastic bag.
-This can be helpful in identifying the mushroom that was eaten and determining if it was poisonous.
+If possible, try to find some pieces of the mushroom your pet ate and have them ready in a baggie should your vet or poison control want to see them.

 Benefits of Giving Dogs Cooked Mushrooms

-When mushrooms are consumed (as food or supplement), it activates a form of cellular communication in the body.
-The compounds in edible fungi inform the immune system of where attention is needed to maintain balance and vigor.
-How does this beneficial immune response occur?
-Mushrooms are rich in bioactive compounds called polysaccharides, which include beta-glucans.
+When mushrooms are consumed (as food or supplements), they activate a form of cellular communication in the body.
+The compounds in edible fungi inform the immune system to give attention to different physiological aspects to maintain balance and vigor.

-Beta-glucans are anti-inflammatory, neuroprotective, anti-viral, anti-neoplastic, microbiome-supporting and so much more.
+Beta-glucans are anti-inflammatory, neuroprotective, anti-viral, anti-neoplastic, microbiome-supporting, and so much more.
 Some of the immune cells that beta-glucans interact with are monocytes, natural killer (NK) cells, neutrophils, macrophages, and dendritic cells.

 In simple terms, mushrooms activate a “wake up and be alert system” in the body, and a message to send resources where needed.
-The message is “this isn't an emergency, but it could be, so be vigilant”.
+The message is “this isn't an emergency, but it could be, so be vigilant.”

-Cooking mushrooms will also make it easier for your dog to digest.
-This is due to the fact that all mushrooms contain a component called chitin, which resides in the cell wall of mushrooms.
-Chitin is the same material that makes up the hard outer shell of insects and crustaceans.
-Very few mammals produce chitinase, the enzyme responsible for breaking down chitin.
-Dogs are no exception here.
+Chitin is the same material that makes up the hard outer shell of insects and crustaceans [2].
 The chitin that makes mushrooms difficult to digest is easily broken down by cooking mushrooms at a minimum of 200 degrees Fahrenheit for 10 to 15 minutes.

 Dogs shouldn't eat raw mushrooms